chenguoming1/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when extending the lines from step 5.
+The left and right lines are drawn by just finding top and bottom points and drew a straight line. so all the points between are not being used in current logic.

-The reason is because it it just extending to the bootom and upper bound of the image so it may not be on the actual lane.
+Another problem is in the step 6 i am extending the lines to top and bottom of the image.The method of extending to the bootom and top is just by calculating two points from based on the stop of the existing lines, so it may not be on the actual lane.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+It can be improved by considering all the points between the top and bottom.

-Another potential improvement could be to ...
+And also the line extension should consider whether the slopes of the originally detected are changing wildly or not.